Literacy

 Background knowledge reading hero 2

-Imagine this classroom scenario: students are asked to read a passage about artificial intelligence and then answer comprehension questions.
-Will students with some knowledge of AI have an easier time of it?
-The answer is likely yes.
+Imagine this classroom scenario: Students are asked to read a passage about artificial intelligence (AI) and then answer comprehension questions.
+If some students recently completed a project about AI in the news, they’ll likely have an easier time reading the passage.
 After all, building background knowledge is crucial for reading comprehension.

 Think of the background knowledge definition as information students bring to their reading on a particular topic.
 Background knowledge, also referred to as content knowledge or prior knowledge, allows students to make meaning of what they are reading.

-Here's another background knowledge example: A student who has studied ecosystems of the tropical jungle will find it easier to read an essay about ecosystems of the ocean.
-Their background knowledge in reading already includes an understanding of the word “ecosystems,” and they have a solid sense of what this term means.
-This knowledge allows them to apply the same principles they have learned about the jungle to a new ecosystem: the ocean.
-Even if students know little about oceanic ecosystems before diving into the essay, their background knowledge in reading other texts about ecosystems has already given them a strong platform.
+A student who has studied ecosystems of the tropical jungle will find it easier to read an essay about ecosystems of the ocean.
+Their background knowledge already includes an understanding of the word “ecosystem,” so they can approach the new topic with a solid sense of what this term means.
+That is, they can apply the same principles they had learned about the jungle to a new ecosystem: the ocean.
+Even if students know little about oceanic ecosystems before diving into the essay, their background knowledge in reading other texts about ecosystems has already given them a starting point.

 Background knowledge is a key aspect of reading, as students will more readily derive meaning from a text if they already have a general sense about the topic at hand.
-The more they read and the more information they encounter in the course of their lives, whether at home or in school, the more they will know.
+The more they read and the more information they encounter in their lives, whether in school or away from it, the more they will know.

 Background knowledge builds as students grow and have access to a wider array of topics, especially as they encounter nonfiction texts of increasing complexity.
 According to research from Digital Promise, which advances equitable education systems by bringing together solutions across research, practice, and technology, “students typically rely more heavily on background knowledge as they progress through school, and are required to build upon prior background knowledge.”

 This also applies to fiction.
 Students who have read a wide variety of books and built a strong vocabulary will have more tools for comprehending a story.
-For example, students will understand that words can have different meanings depending on the context (e.g., “bear” could be a noun referring to an animal, or it could be a verb, as in the phrase “bear a heavy load.”)
+For example, students will understand that words can look the same but have different meanings (e.g., “bear” can have different meanings, depending on the context).
 Students with a knowledge of history will be better prepared to absorb a novel such as Little Women by Louisa May Alcott or Things Fall Apart by Chinua Achebe.

 Having strong background knowledge also builds confidence and passion in students.
-One high-school senior (this author’s son), while hiking in the White Mountains of New Hampshire with some older teenage mentors, learned through their conversations about the delicate plants that grow in the alpine zone.
+One high school senior (this author’s son), while hiking in the White Mountains of New Hampshire with some older peers, learned through their conversations about the delicate plants that grow in the alpine zone.
 Fascinated, he then sought out books to learn more.
 He eventually wrote his college application essay about how this passion led him to pursue a degree in environmental science.

 Knowing the wide variety of literature, essays, nonfiction books, poetry, and more that students will encounter during their time in school, how can we best prepare them to have the background knowledge in reading that they need, especially when it comes to increasingly challenging material?